brunokoga/pathfinder-markdown/prd_markdown/ultimateEquipment/gear/toolsAndSkillKits.md

 **Price** 200 gp; **Weight** 40 lbs.

-This lab is used for making alchemical items, and provides a +2 circumstance bonus on [Craft](/pathfinderRPG/prd/skills/craft.html#_craft) (alchemy) checks.
-It has no bearing on the costs related to the [Craft](/pathfinderRPG/prd/skills/craft.html#_craft) (alchemy) skill.
-Without this lab, a character with the [Craft](/pathfinderRPG/prd/skills/craft.html#_craft) (alchemy) skill is assumed to have enough tools to use the skill but not enough to get the +2 bonus that the lab provides.
+This lab is used for making alchemical items, and provides a +2 circumstance bonus on [Craft](skills/craft.md#_craft) (alchemy) checks.
+It has no bearing on the costs related to the [Craft](skills/craft.md#_craft) (alchemy) skill.
+Without this lab, a character with the [Craft](skills/craft.md#_craft) (alchemy) skill is assumed to have enough tools to use the skill but not enough to get the +2 bonus that the lab provides.

 Alchemy Crafting Kit

 **Price** 25 gp; **Weight** 50 lbs.

 An alchemist with an alchemy crafting kit is assumed to have all the material components needed for his extracts, mutagens, and bombs, except for those components that have a specific cost.
-An alchemy crafting kit provides no bonuses on [Craft](/pathfinderRPG/prd/skills/craft.html#_craft) (alchemy) checks.
-(This item was called an âalchemist's kitâ in the _Advanced Player's Guide_, and was renamed to avoid confusion with this book's pre-selected set of adventuring gear called an âalchemist's kit.â)
+An alchemy crafting kit provides no bonuses on [Craft](skills/craft.md#_craft) (alchemy) checks.
+(This item was called an “alchemist's kit” in the _Advanced Player's Guide_, and was renamed to avoid confusion with this book's pre-selected set of adventuring gear called an “alchemist's kit.”)

 Antidote Kit

 **Price** 100 gp; **Weight** 3 lbs.

 This small box contains a wide variety of remedies and treatments against not only specific poisons but also their most common methods of delivery, including such things as purgatives to eliminate ingested toxins.
-It grants a +3 circumstance bonus on [Heal](/pathfinderRPG/prd/skills/heal.html#_heal) checks made to treat poison.
+It grants a +3 circumstance bonus on [Heal](skills/heal.md#_heal) checks made to treat poison.
 An antidote kit is exhausted after 10 uses.

 Anvil